-Josh Bergeron: Rowan's connection to postal service runs deeper than most - Salisbury Post
+Josh Bergeron: Rowan's connection to Postal Service runs deeper than most - Salisbury Post

 “My father constantly spoke with enthusiasm, I well recollect as a lad, of the incalculable potentialities for the enrichment of rural life and the enlightenment of the great agrarian masses which rural free delivery would afford,” the younger Henderson wrote in the article, which was published in the Post as well as the Charlotte Observer in January 1935.

 Congressman Henderson used his chairman position to secure a $10,000 allocation for rural free delivery and shepherded the allocation to final passage, his son wrote.
-Though, a man named Thomas E. Watson, of Georgia, offered the amendment to the much larger, multi-million-dollar Postal Service appropriation bill in 1893.
+A man named Thomas E. Watson, of Georgia, offered the amendment to the much larger, multi-million-dollar Postal Service appropriation bill in 1893.
 Despite administrative opposition, Salisbury’s congressman kept it in.

 Because of the influence of Congressman Henderson and that China Grove was home to Kerr Craige, then the third assistant postmaster general, the southern Rowan town became one of the first in the country to see rural free delivery.

 An initial attempt to establish a route failed, wrote J.C.
-Deaton in a 1935 letter to the editor printed in the Post.
+Deaton in a 1935 letter to the editor printed in the Post and in response to Archibald Henderson’s piece.

 J.B.
 Goodnight, the first carrier here, became discouraged after only two people would sign up.
 Frank Graham, then the China Grove postmaster, was dismissed as a result of the failure.
-Deaton, the same man who wrote the letter to the editor, was named the new China Grove postmaster.
+Deaton, the man who wrote the letter to the editor, was named the new China Grove postmaster.
 And he received exact instructions about what to do in his first days.

 “Mr. Gillespie (a post office inspector) told me he would be out at China Grove Tuesday morning and wanted me to have two young men there ready to take the work as carriers and be instructed as to their work,” Deaton wrote.